jhpyle/charts/README.md

 * `db.backup`: default is `false`.
 If you want the backend server to make a daily backup of your remote [PostgreSQL] server, set this to `true`.
+* `db.exposeInternal`: default is `false`.
+Expose the internal db to the network outside the kubernetes cluster
 * `inClusterRedis`: default is `true`.
 By default, the chart runs a [Redis] server on the cluster.
 If you are using [Amazon ElastiCache for Redis] or another external [Redis] service, set `inClusterRedis`